zdravkov/kendo-docs/api/mobile/view.md

        <span data-bind="text:bar"></span>
     </div>

+### zoom `Boolean`*(default: false)*

+If set to true, the user can zoom in/out the contents of the view using the pinch/zoom gesture.

 ### stretch `Boolean`*(default: false)*

 If set to true, the view will stretch its child contents to occupy the entire view, while disabling kinetic scrolling.
 Useful if the view contains an image or a map.

 ### title `String`

 The text to display in the navbar title (if present) and the browser title.

 ## Events